platisd/refactoring-for-testability-cpp/README.md

 If the code is testable, writing unit tests can be particularly fun.
 It can be seen as a satisfying way to *prove* your effort is correct _in principle_.
-Of course, writing unit tests doe not necessarily imply your software works as a whole, especially in conjunction with other parts of the system.
+Of course, writing unit tests does not necessarily imply your software works as a whole, especially in conjunction with other parts of the system.
 To ensure this you should look into other types of testing, where larger pieces of functionality get verified.
 The most